SeisComP/seiscomp/doc/base/glossary.rst

       into a series of numbers that characterize the relative amplitude and phase components of the signal as a function of frequency.

+   frequency
+      Number of cycles of a repeating signal per unit time, typically per second.

    frequency domain
-      The transformation of a seismic signal from the time domain (as a seismogram) to the frequency domain is conducted by a Fourier analysis.
+      The transformation of a seismic signal from the time domain (as a seismogram) to the frequency domain is conducted by a :term:`Fourier analysis`.
 The signal is represented in the frequency domain by the amplitude and phase components as a function of frequency (see spectrum).
 The representations of a seismic signal in the time and in the frequency domain are equivalent in a mathematical sense.
       For some procedures of data analysis the time-domain representation of a seismic record is more suitable while for others the frequency-domain approach is more appropriate and efficient.

+   gempa GmbH
+      `gempa GmbH <http://www.gempa.de/>`_ is a spin-off from :term:`GFZ` which offers a range of services and products to monitor, process and analyze geologically activity.

    geometrical spreading
       The component of reduction in wave amplitude due to the radial spreading of seismic energy with increasing distance from a given source.

+   GFZ
+      `German Research Center for Geosciences <http://www.gfz-potsdam.de/>`_

+   GMPE
+      Ground Motion Prediction Equation

    Green's function
       A mathematical representation that, in reference to earthquake shaking, is used to represent the